mikechilli/10E40kDamageCalc/README.md

 # 10E40kDamageCalc
-Script to calculate average damage inflicted based on a number of variable inputs
+Powershell Script to calculate average damage inflicted based on a number of variable inputs